KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 ## Use an existing DOI

-If you have already shared or uploaded your post to another repository or journal, you may already have a DOI.
+If you have already shared or uploaded your record to another repository or journal, you may already have a DOI.
 In this case, you must provide the existing DOI to prevent multiple DOIs being registered for the same content.
 Note that if you are sharing supplementary data for a journal article, you should **not** use the journal article DOI.

 1. In the **Digital Object Identifier** field, answer **"Yes"** to the question *"Do you already have a DOI for this upload?"*
 2. Copy and paste (to avoid typos) the existing DOI into the field.
 The DOI will be validated for conformity, and a given DOI may only be deposited once in the KTH Data Repository (i.e., duplicate detection is in place).

 ## Titles

 The title field is a required field in the deposit form.
-The title is essential for readers to discover your research, and it is used in citations and when posts are displayed anywhere in the repository.
+The title is essential for readers to discover your research, and it is used in citations and when records are displayed anywhere in the repository.

 You may optionally add additional titles, such as subtitles, translated titles, or alternative titles.